fbpx

 Paula Pimlott Brownlee

-President Brownlee was inaugurated on April 4, 1982.
+President Paula Brownlee was inaugurated on April 4, 1982.
 During her tenure, several construction and renovation projects were undertaken, including the building of the Riding Center and Northen Swimming Center, the renovation of Fishburn Library, and acquisition of the Huff Farm Barn.
-The Sulphur Spring building was also moved, to make room for the gymnasium expansion.
-She oversaw the creation of the Hollins Summer Program; Hollins also received 18 computers through a grant from IBM for a student microcomputer laboratory.
-It was during her time at Hollins that “The Rock” got its first coat of paint, beginning its career as community message-board.
-The Great Flood of 1985 also hit campus during this time, damaging buildings, and destroying materials in the library and archives.
+The Sulphur Spring building was also moved to make room for the gymnasium expansion.
+She oversaw the creation of Hollinsummer program; Hollins also received 18 computers through a grant from IBM for a student microcomputer laboratory.
+It was during her time at Hollins that “The Rock” got its first coat of paint, beginning its career as a community message board.

 • Carroll W. Brewster 1975 – 1981